 “The hand of a craftsman engaged in his craft is always pure”- Manu

 The Indian society is portrayed in a fascinating manner by the Indian craftsmen.
 They create magic with their hands.
-Indian craftsmen are the ones protecting the handicrafts of our country.
+Indian craftsmen are those protecting the handicrafts of our country.

 If the Indian map could be depicted using the art forms and handicrafts from regions, it would look like a vibrant, colourful art in itself.
 The Jaipur pottery in Rajasthan, Bastar in Chattisgarh, Wooden Toys from Maharashtra and so on.
 The country is rich in theme craft too.
 Needle work, Tribal crafts, Fiber and Eco-friendly Crafts, Fashion Accessories and festal Decorations belong to the theme craft category.

 Handicrafts can be traced back to the rural crafts of ancient civilizations.
-Many crafts have been practiced for centuries, while there are many others that are modern inventions, or popularizations of crafts which were originally practiced in a limited geographic area.
+Many crafts are practiced for hundreds of years, while there are many others that are modern inventions, or popularizations of crafts which were originally practiced during a limited geographic area.
 Indian craftsmen use natural, even entirely indigenous, materials while many may prefer modern, non-traditional materials.
 The individual craftsmanship of a hand-crafted product have certain principles; the ones made by machines or produced in bulk are not handicraft goods.
 Handicrafts are creations of craftsmen and artisans.
-They can be made from a variety of materials like metal, wood, jute and bamboo.
+They can be made up of a spread of materials like metal, wood, jute and bamboo.

 The handicrafts industry in India is huge and inexhaustible.
 It can range from robust coconut coir articles to delicate clay-craft and ceramics, and from rugged stone or metal-work to intricate embroidery and mirror-work on fabrics.